 REAL Hunger – What Causes It and How To Tame It

-That pesky little bugger.
+That pesky little nuisance.
 Real, physical hunger is a beast to contend with, and it’s not the only kind of hunger.
-Emotional hunger is another type, and while we’re at it, let’s throw in hedonistic hunger.
+Emotional hunger can also show up, and while we’re at it, let’s throw in hedonistic hunger.
 That’s a lot of hunger!

 This article is all about physical hunger, because if you can get a handle on yours, then everything, including weight loss, will become easier.